thfProjects/SeekBarDialogPreference/README.md

 <img src="https://i.imgur.com/tKSGg6S.jpg" width="300"/> <img src="https://i.imgur.com/yJ4GQoP.jpg" width="300"/>

-This project was aimed at developing the SeekBarPreference module to be used with Floating Snake and this app itself was just used for testing.
+Note: This project was aimed at developing the SeekBarPreference module to be used with Floating Snake and this app itself was just used for testing.